 - 1 small clove garlic, smashed

-- 4 cups chicken or vegetable stock (preferably homemade)
+- 4 cups chicken or vegetable stock, either low sodium or homemade

 - leaves from 2 sprigs thyme

 - ¾ cup heavy cream or whole milk

 - kosher salt and ground black pepper to taste

 - chive blossoms (regular chives may be substituted)